tcassanelli/pyoof/docs/aperture/index.rst

 Aperture phase distribution :math:`\varphi(x, y)`
 -------------------------------------------------

 The calculation of the aperture phase distribution, `~pyoof.aperture.phase`, follows the same guidelines as the wavefront (aberration) distribution, `~pyoof.aperture.wavefront`.
 In general, the problem will only focus on the aperture phase distribution, and not on the wavefront (aberration) distribution.
-To compute the phase error simply,
+To compute the phase-error simply,

 .. plot::
     :include-source: